Optical response of alternating twisted trilayer graphene: Introduction

-A highlight of our results is the connection of the phenomenological optical response of the trilayer system, which can be derived from symmetry principles, to microscopic parameters of effective Hamiltonians for simpler systems.
+A highlight of our results is the connection of the optical response of the trilayer system to microscopic parameters of effective Hamiltonians for simpler systems.
 Thus, we are able to illustrate the important role of the large moir\'e length.
 For example, the effect of this scale renders negligible the relative contribution of the in-plane magnetic response.
 In this paper, we focus on analytical predictions that explicitly reveal the interplay of two scales in the optical response.
 Hence, we choose not to use or rely on numerical simulations in this work.

-We alert the reader that the term ``effective'' is used with a twofold meaning.
-We write ``effective system'' (or, ``effective Hamiltonian'') to mean the twisted bilayer or single-layer Hamiltonian that comes from the unitary transformation of the trilayer system.\cite{Khalaf19} However, the term ``effective response'' implies the optical response in items (i) and (ii) above.

 The remainder of the paper is organized as follows.
-In Sec.~\ref{sec:response}, we describe the optical response of the alternating twisted trilayer system by making symmetry-based assumptions on its conductivity tensor.
-We highlight the emergence of two types of optical responses, their parametrization, and some of their implications.
-Section~\ref{sec:micro} focuses on the structure of the conductivity tensor via the Kubo formulation.
-In particular, we discuss the roles of the effective twisted bilayer and single-layer systems; and thereby estimate the in-plane magnetic response of the trilayer system.
+Section~\ref{sec:micro} focuses on the conductivity tensor via the Kubo formulation.
+In particular, we discuss the roles of the effective twisted bilayer and single-layer systems and the coupling term between them.
+In Sec.~\ref{sec:MagneticMoment}, we formulate the optical response in terms of an in-plane electric moment and the vertical gradient of the in-plane magnetic moment, which are coupled.
+In Sec.~\ref{subsec:eff-parameters}, we discuss the in-plane magnetic response by giving an analytical expression and estimates.
 In Sec.~\ref{sec:conclusion}, we conclude the paper with a summary of our main results.
 The appendices mainly provide technical derivations relevant to the main text.

-Throughout the paper, boldface symbols denote vectors or matrices that pertain to the spatial ($x$- and $y$-) directions of the reference plane.
-The symbols $\vert \psi\rangle$ and $\psi$ are employed interchangeably for the eigenvectors of the trilayer Hamiltonian.
-The $e^{-i\omega t}$ time dependence is assumed for time harmonic fields ($\omega$ is the frequency).
+Throughout the paper, boldface symbols denote vectors or matrices that pertain to the ($x$- and $y$-) directions of the reference plane.
+The $e^{-i\omega t}$ time dependence is assumed ($\omega$ is the frequency).